 • Cleaning is for routine health and wellness.
 Washing down surfaces using a green cleaner or a simple soap-and-water solution can make them safe by removing dust and dirt.
 This also physically removes germs by picking them up (either in a paper towel or cloth) to safely remove them.

 • Disinfection, on the other hand, kills germs by means of a chemical process.
-The CDC recommends disinfection only when someone has been working in or visiting the office while carrying a contagious illness; it doesn’t have to occur for routine cleaning.
+The CDC recommends disinfection only when when a risk is present someone has been working in or visiting the office while carrying a contagious illness; it doesn’t have to occur for routine cleaning.

 Note: If you need to disinfect, follow the CDC guidelines.

 Also, in any cleaning or disinfection routine, it is important to read and carefully follow the manufacturer’s instructions.
 Never mix cleaning agents.
 Doing so can be harmful or even fatal.

 Depending on the reason for cleaning (simple cleaning, deep cleaning, or disinfection) you’ll have a few items on your checklist: